 Have you heard?
 Flowers are nature’s way of saying, “Hello!”

-Here’s a hint; this drought tolerant plant dominates over Chinese New Year celebrations and is associated with wealth and prosperity.
-It was also traditionally used to prepare herbal medicine, treat inflammation, rheumatism and infection.
+Here’s a hint; this drought-tolerant plant dominates over Chinese New Year celebrations and is associated with wealth and prosperity.
+It was also traditionally used to prepare herbal medicine, and treat inflammation, rheumatism, and infection.

 No idea yet?
 Well, let us tell you all you need to know about Flaming Katy, the ever-adorable succulent you need in your life!

 - Other Names: Flaming Katy.

 - Sunlight: darkness for 14 hours/day and natural light for 10 hours/day.

 - Watering: minimum water use.

 - Propagation: propagated from stem and leaf cuttings.

 - Width: 10 – 15 cm.

 - Toxicity: some parts of Flaming Katy are highly poisonous when ingested.